 However, there are various valid reasons that an editor might find themselves proofreading text they’ve already copyedited.
 For example, the anticipated proofreader might have dropped out at short notice.
 Alternatively, it can be attractive for authors if an editor offers a package of services containing both copyediting and proofreading.

 So, if you find yourself in this situation, what should you keep in mind?
-Following are some suggestions covering tips to avoid the disadvantages and aspects you can turn to your advantage.
+Following are some suggestions on how to avoid the disadvantages and where you can find advantages.

 Tips to avoid the disadvantages

 1 Leave it as long as you can